jlperona-teaching/ecs154a-winter20/syllabus/syllabus.rst

 Accommodations
 ~~~~~~~~~~~~~~

-The exam schedule is available on the schedule_.
+The exam dates are available on the schedule_.
 Per `official UC Davis policy`_, if you have an accommodation request from the `Student Disability Center`_, or have any conflicts with exam times for religious observances, you must notify me by the **fourth class, Monday, 2020-01-13**.

 .. _official UC Davis policy: https://academicsenate.ucdavis.edu/bylaws-regulations/regulations#538-